smithlabcode/ribotricer/docs/cmd-manual.rst

 Translation profile analysis
 ============================
 Once we have the bams, we are ready for downstream analysis.
-We will use our riboraptor_ tool for all downstream analysis.
+We will use our ribocop_ tool for all downstream analysis.